Platformus/Platformus-Docs/getting_started/tutorial_basic_content_management.rst

 Writing custom extension is more complex task, but in this case performance and flexibility are maximized.
 In this tutorial we will go the first way.

 First of all, we need the blog post pages.
-Each post post should have the same properties as the regular page, but also it needs preview (the small piece of content), image, and creation date.
+Each post page should have the same properties as the regular page, but also it needs preview (a small piece of content), image, and creation date.
 In the Platformus context, all the pages are objects which are described by the classes.
 Therefore, to create new type of page (and new type of object) we need to create the corresponding class first.

-Go and login to the backend (navigate to `https://localhost:5000/backend/ <https://localhost:5000/backend/>`_) and then go to the :guilabel:`Administration/Classes` section.
+Go to the backend and sign in (navigate to `https://localhost:5000/backend/ <https://localhost:5000/backend/>`_) and then go to the :guilabel:`Administration/Classes` section.
 There are already two classes here: ``Page`` and ``Regular Page``.
 The ``Page`` class is abstract, it means that it is used as the base class for the other ones (class copies all the members of its parent class).
 Click the :guilabel:`Members` link of the ``Page`` class to see the list of its members.